Verdict in Zhukovskyy case draws mixed reaction

 The jury deliberated less than three hours Tuesday before returning not guilty verdicts to the 15 charges.

-In his closing argument, Defense attorney Jay Duguay said Zhukovskyy is not guilty of the charges and said the accident was the result of Jarhead President Albert Mazza driving drunk, with a blood alcohol level of .135, well over the legal limit of .08.
-Duguay said the state rushed to judgement, charging the truck crossed the center line and struck the motorcyclists.
+In his closing argument, defense attorney Jay Duguay said Zhukovskyy is not guilty of the charges and said the accident was the result of Jarhead President Albert Mazza driving drunk, with a blood alcohol level of .135, well over the legal limit of .08.
+Duguay said the state rushed to judgment, charging the truck crossed the center line and struck the motorcyclists.

 The attorney said eye witness testimony in the case was conflicting and contradicting, in part because the accident happened quickly and the scene was expansive.